yptsang/blockchain_game_p1/README.md

 In this repository, the entire learning game is packaged as a docker file for distribution and re-implementation.

-To faciliate the deployment of the proposed learning game, you may refer to the videos on Youtube ():
+To faciliate the deployment of the proposed learning game, you may refer to the videos on Youtube:

 Game Introduction: https://youtu.be/hJlu80P_fXA